117 years in the making: Ireland earn historic triumph over ABs

 One week after being outplayed in the opening 42-19 Eden Park defeat, Ireland rode the All Blacks mistakes to secure their maiden win on New Zealand shores - 117 years in the making, in their 14th attempt.

 The All Blacks did their best to desperately scramble for 50 minutes while one man short after replacement prop Angus Ta'avao copped a red card for an accidental head clash.
-That incident led to the All Blacks making the surprise call to send Ardie Savea to the sideline for the remainder of the match.
+That incident led to a confusing situation in which the All Blacks clashed with officials over Ardie Savea being confined to the sideline for the remainder of the match.

 Ian Foster's men fought gallantly throughout but as the match wore on and fatigue set in, attacking errors compounded as they attempted to launch an improbable comeback.